Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Conditional Centralized MAPG over Asynchronous Options

-\textbf{Conditional Centralized Policy.} As discussed above, in order to find a policy that is able to generate joint options at each $k \in k_{\tau_o}$ only for those agents who need to select new options, we can simply take advantage of the mathematical concept of conditional dependency to alter the distribution of the joint policy $\pi(o_k|z_k)$, which is given in Eq.~\eqref{eq:fully-cen}.
-That is, we formalize a joint policy in a way of conditioning the option distribution of the agents in $\mathcal{U}_k$ on the currently executing options of agents in $\overline{\mathcal{U}_k}$, where $o^{\mathcal{U}_k}_k$ is the joint option at time step $k$ for agents in $\mathcal{U}_k$, $o^{\overline{\mathcal{U}_k}}_k$ is the joint option for agents in $\overline{\mathcal{U}_k}$. ${\theta}$ is policy parameters.
+It turns out that we can take advantage of the concept of \textit{conditional dependency} to derive the policy distribution we need.
+More specifically, we formalize a joint policy $\pi(o_t|z_t)$ in an equivalent way of conditioning the option distribution of the agents in $U_t$ based on the currently-executing options of agents in $\overline{U_t}$, as is shown in Eq.~\eqref{eq:fully-cen-1}.